EleonoraBorzi/repo-activity-report-action/README.md

 ```

 The action has three inputs:
-- github-token: The GitHub secret token that gives access to several git functions.It also increase the limit of GitHub API calls.
+- github-token: The GitHub secret token that gives access to several git functions.
+It also increases the limit of GitHub API calls.
 - repo-name: The full name of the repo that is being analysed.
 - issue-number: The number of the issue where the user wants the report to be posted as a comment.